UgzSourceCode/web-portfolio/docs/frontend-file-structure.md

 │   │   ├── pl                      # This directory contains all Polish translations files
 │   │   │     └── translation.json  # This file contains translations data for the Polish language
-├── src/                            # Directory containing source files │   ├── App/                        # This directory contains files for App component and directories with components for this component
+├── src/                            # Directory containing source files │   ├── Assets/                     # This directory contains additional files like e.g. images.
+│   ├── App/                        # This directory contains files for App component and directories with components for this component
 │   │   ├── Footer/                 # This directory contains files for Footer component
 │   │   │   ├── ...                 # All files related to the Footer component like component.tsx